climberig/climberig.github.io/cv.md

 Java, Python, Javascript, Ruby, Bash.
 If I can solve a problem using a pencil and paper, it is ideal (no need to maintain code).
 I try to use the best tools for the job.
 If it means learning a new language, framework, paradigm, etc., so be it.

-If you are interested in my non-programming skills, read this <a href="/skills" target="_blank">http://climberig.com/skills</a>.

 **Work**

 * Quantitative Hedge Fund, August 2017, Software Engineer<br/>